Things to Do in Berlin

 Come along with me on a journey through the heart of Berlin.
 Let's gain a deeper understanding of the forces that have shaped it into the vibrant and dynamic metropolis it is today.

-Please be aware that guests who arrive more than 10 minutes after the tour’s start can’t be added to the group.
-The only exception can be made for guests who agree not to review the tour they saw in this reduced and potentially less satisfying form.
+Please be aware that guests who arrive more than 10 minutes after the tour’s start are kindly requested to not to review the tour they saw in this reduced and potentially less satisfying form.

 Thank you for your cooperation!

-Kreuzberg is a district in the central part of Berlin, known for its progressive and multicultural atmosphere, and more importantly for the Street Arts and Murals.
+Kreuzberg is a district in the central part of Berlin, known for its progressive and multicultural atmosphere, and more importantly for the art scene and Street Arts and Squatting.

 Besides, it's home to many international restaurants and bars, serving food and drink of every corner of the world!